Berfu Ulusoy

 By the end of each growth cycle, the description of roles within your organization might change.
 So, before a new cycle begins, you might need to update the competencies associated with each role.
 You might even need to create new roles or seniority levels.

-After updating your role cards, assign them to the corresponding employees.
+After updating your career paths, assign them to the corresponding employees.
 This will:

 It's up to you to define how long the growth cycle should last.
 Obviously, the longer the cycle, the more action items should be on your employees' development plans.